 The American Society of Interior Designers' JMU student chapter strives to create an appreciation of professional interior design standards by promoting a community atmosphere that fosters fellowship and cooperation among student members.
 Special on and off campus projects, field trips, guest speakers and other interior design-related activities help members bridge the transition between classroom preparation and professional practice.

 Kappa Pi is an art honor society.
+In 2016, SADAH's Kappi Pi was the largest in the nation.
 It offers qualified art majors opportunities to become involved in service to the School of Art, Design and Art History and to assist faculty members in developing an atmosphere conducive to providing the highest quality visual arts education.
 The organization regularly sponsors guest speakers, film series, fund-raising activities and field trips to encourage interaction between art students and to promote excellence in art.